 The analysis of German data requires particular care due to the change in the territorial definition which took effect in the first quarter of 1991.
-As unit root and cointegration tests are severely affected by structural breaks, we exploit the fact that the break point is known and that time series for West Germany and reunified Germany overlap in the first quarter of 1991, while growth rates for unified Germany are available since the second quarter of the same year.
-We construct time series
+As unit root and cointegration tests are severely affected by structural breaks, we exploit the fact that the break point is known and that time series for West Germany and reunified Germany overlap in the first years of the nineties.
+In particular, the level of West German time series is still available in the first quarter of 1991, while growth rates for unified Germany are available since the second quarter of the same year.
+We construct time series without a unification break by applying the growth rates for unified Germany to West German levels in the first quarter of 1991 and denote the break-adjusted series TFP_D1b, TFP_D2b, TFP D3b and DAX1b.